What Is Thai Coconut Chicken Soup?

 — Her Hands His EyesWHAT IS THAI COCONUT CHICKEN SOUP?

-Tom Kha Gai (ต้มข่าไก่) translates simply as boiled galangal chicken.
+Tom Kha Gai, ต้มข่าไก่, translates simply as boiled galangal chicken.
 The name undersells it.
-This is one of Thailand’s most recognized soups — a coconut milk broth built on three aromatics that don’t exist anywhere else in the world together: galangal, lemongrass, and kaffir lime leaves.
-They’re not interchangeable with anything.
+This is one of Thailand’s most recognized soups, a coconut milk broth built on three aromatics that do not exist anywhere else in the world together: galangal, lemongrass, and kaffir lime leaves.
+They are not interchangeable with anything.
 They are the dish.

-Tom Kha Gai originated in northern Thailand and Laos, where galangal — kha in Thai — grows abundantly.
+Tom Kha Gai originated in northern Thailand and Laos, where galangal, kha in Thai, grows abundantly.
 It moved south and became a staple across the country, but the northern roots show in the broth’s restraint.
-It isn’t loaded with chili paste the way some Thai soups are.
+It is not loaded with chili paste the way some Thai soups are.
 The heat is quiet.
 The sourness comes from fresh lime juice added at the end, and from fish sauce that lifts everything without dominating.

-What makes thai coconut chicken soup different from a curry is the broth itself — thin, not thickened, meant to be sipped as much as eaten.
+What makes Thai coconut chicken soup different from a curry is the broth itself, thin, not thickened, meant to be sipped as much as eaten.
 The coconut milk enriches without smothering.
-The Culinary Institute of America notes galangal as one of the defining flavors of Southeast Asian cuisine — and in this soup, you understand exactly why.
+According to the Oxford Companion to Food, galangal is one of the defining flavors of Southeast Asian cuisine, and in this soup you understand exactly why.
+Nothing else produces that particular sharp, floral, almost medicinal note that arrives before you have even taken a sip.

 The first sip tells you everything.
 Rich and sour and faintly floral.
 All at once.